Zytronium/stellicast/TASKS.md

 **Status:** Todo

+### 0.4.5.
+Channel profiles
+Create public channel profiles that show videos uploaded by that channel.

 ### 0.5.
 Edit profile
 Allow users to edit their profiles.
 Add certain buttons on the profile page when that user is logged in.